Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-11-27-Rokheya-Shekhawat-Hossain-Sultana’s-Dream.md

 ---

-# Core: 4/9.
+# Core: 1/9.
 If women can maintain their own nation, what would it be like?
 Or how does a nation look if they are dominated mostly by women?
 I like this core, but I don't think Hossain explained it well.
 In fact, this work demonstrated her ignorance of men, women, humanity, science, and society.

-# Character: 2/9.
+# Character: 1/9.
 What do you expect from a conte philosophe?
+I bet Sultana didn't know Sara's true name till the end.

 # Plot: 2/9.
 An absurd dream.
 I don't like women disparaging men when they indeed made some contribution to society, like fighting for the country till death and developing the technology of solar heat.
 How was it different from men who ignore women's capability all the time?